A selection of articles related to popular and up-and-coming legal technology and its best uses for attorneys at small law firms.

 Clickfunnels is an online sales funnel builder.

-Clickfunnels will help you build beautiful pages with an easy drag and drop builder that guide your visitors through your website and prevent them from getting lost or leaving.
+Clickfunnels will help you build beautiful pages with an easy drag-and-drop builder that guides your visitors through your website and prevents them from getting lost or leaving.
 Clickfunnels helps you lead your customers through the sales process by:

 • Introducing your business